CyrilPeponnet/Unify/411/README.md

 The only things you will need to provide are:
 * volume with your own dnsmasq configuration (make sure to include all `.conf` file in your `dnsmasq.conf` main config)
-* volume with you profiles aws credentials (`boto.cfg` file mapped to `/etc/boto.cfg`)
+* volume with you profiles aws credentials (`.aws/credentials` file mapped to `/root/.aws/crendetials`)

 Example of usage:

-`docker run -d -p 53:53/tcp -p 53:53/udp --cap-add=NET_ADMIN -v /path/dnsmasq/dnsmasq.d:/etc/dnsmasq.d -v /path/dnsmasq/dnsmasq.conf:/etc/dnsmasq.conf -v /path/boto.cfg:/etc/boto.cfg -e CONSUL=<consul_address> -e LISTEN='-L services -L /path/to/kv' -e EXTERNAL='/path/to/external/hostfile' 411`
+`docker run -d -p 53:53/tcp -p 53:53/udp --cap-add=NET_ADMIN -v /path/dnsmasq/dnsmasq.d:/etc/dnsmasq.d -v /path/dnsmasq/dnsmasq.conf:/etc/dnsmasq.conf -v /path/.aws/credentials:/root/.aws/credentials -e CONSUL=<consul_address> -e LISTEN='-L services -L /path/to/kv' -e EXTERNAL='/path/to/external/hostfile' 411`

 Using `-L services -L /path/to/kv` will allow `411` to get triggered when there is a service change in consul or if the `/path/to/kv` key is updated in the consul datastore.